 Dirty Girl Gaiters Review

 This Dirty Girl Gaiters review describes gaiters that have replaced my past Black Diamond gaiters.
 Over the last couple of years, I had stopped using gaiters, but last summer, I hiked on the Colorado Trail for two weeks and found myself constantly stopping to remove dirt and debris from my shoes.
-I’m unsure if it was because I had changed shoes or maybe my gait had changed, but it was irritating.
+I’m unsure if it was because I had changed shoes or my gait had changed, but it was irritating.

 I had seen the colorful Dirty Girl Gaiters on many trails and decided to give them a shot.
 I needed something light to keep out small stones and debris, and these seemed ideal at less than 2 ounces.

 Table of contents